MariiaLagutina/42_Codexion/README.md

 ## Resources

 - **Classic References:** Dijkstra's Philosophers Dining Problem (1965) and Coffman's conditions for deadlock analysis.
 Real-time scheduling theory for EDF implementation.
-- **AI Usage:** GitHub Copilot provided occasional suggestions during development, primarily helping with code formatting to meet 42 norm constraints and offering hints when debugging synchronization edge cases.
-All core logic—including the deadlock prevention strategy, EDF scheduler implementation, priority queue design, and thread synchronization architecture—was independently developed and tested.
-AI served as a supplementary tool for syntax checks and alternative approach suggestions.
+- **AI Usage:** AI tools were used occasionally to support the learning process, such as finding materials, exploring ideas, and thinking about edge cases.
+All core parts of the project were implemented independently.ns.